Finland’s development cooperation in Ethiopia

 Technical support for the Ethiopian Ministry of Education for the organisation of inclusive teaching and learning in 2018–2021: EUR 850,000.

 National Union of University Students in Finland - SYL: Develpment of support services for students with a disability in three public universities in Ethiopia in 2019–2021: EUR 364,000.

 The support channelled through Finnish CSOs is approximately EUR two million a year.
 CSOs support Ethiopia’s development at grassroots level, for example in the education and rural development sectors.

-Finland supports Ethiopia also through multilateral organisations, channelling funding via the EU and such international non-governmental organisations (INGOs) as the World Bank and the UN.
+Finland supports Ethiopia also through multilateral organisations, including via the EU and such international non-governmental organisations (INGOs) as the World Bank and the UN.

 Two projects are supported through the Institutional Cooperation Instrument (ICI).
 The projects’ annual expenditure is approximately EUR 500,000.

 Funds for local cooperation (FLCs) are used to support Ethiopian CSOs.
-The appropriations earmarked for 2017 total EUR 300,000.
 Funds from the FLCs have been used to support the human rights, democracy and environmental sectors and equality work, education and special groups, such as persons with disabilities and pastoral communities.